This article is our attempt to decide what World of Hyatt points are worth. How should you value them?

-In recent months I’ve also been showing you the value of using World of Hyatt points for suite redemptions such as for my stay in Paris last Autumn.
-These are now bookable online which is a major improvement and represents, £ for £, probably the best use of Hyatt points.
+We have also highlighted the value of using World of Hyatt points for suite redemptions such as for my stay in Paris in late 2021.
+These are bookable online and represent, £ for £, probably the best use of Hyatt points.

 How low can value go on the downside?

 Low, in theory, but it rarely happens.

 By setting a fixed points price, irrespective of the cash price of the room, there will clearly be cheap days in the year when the value per point is not great.
 Now that Hyatt has introduced peak and off-peak pricing, however, it should protect your ‘pence per point’ valuation if you do choose to redeem on a night when cash rates are low.